brandocms/brando/README.md

 +     Brando.Registry.register(Brando.Portfolio)
 ```

+## Production

+Run the `compile` script in your OTP app's dir to `git pull` latest, get latest hex deps,
+compile and build production assets.

 ### Additional admin CSS/styling

 For modules added through your OTP app, you can style its backend by editing
 `web/static/css/custom/brando.custom.scss`, or adding your own files to `web/static/css/custom/`.
 Remember to include these from `brando.custom.scss`.

 ### Additional admin Javascript